hendralijaya/HTTPS-JWT-Token-Auth-API/README.md

-after clone in your desktop:
+after clone in your desktop: \n npm install make a file <config.env>
-npm install
-make a file <config.env>
 set the port, mongoUri, and RAHASIA //for the salt in bcrypt